haruka-takagi-datascience/supervised_nlp/README.md

 Then load in the model with the best validation accuracy.
 And check the in-sample and out-of-sample accuracy.<br />

 <img src="images/img_21.png" width="90%" height="90%">

+**Under construction: Will be updated and finished by Sunday October 2nd, 2022